 Such problems can be greatly simplified with the help of the so-called effectiveness-NTU method.
-This method was first developed in full detail by Kays and London [3.5] in 1955, in a book titled Compact Heat Exchangers.
+It was first developed in full detail in 1955 by Kays and London [3.7] in a book titled Compact Heat Exchangers.
 We should take particular note of the title.
-It is with compact heat exchangers that the present method can reasonably be used, since the overall heat transfer coefficient is far more likely to remain fairly uniform.
+This method works if the overall heat transfer coefficient is fairly uniform, which is far more likely in a compact heat exchanger than in larger equipment.